awsdocs/amazon-aurora-user-guide/doc_source/USER_CreateSnapshotCluster.md

 3.     --db-cluster-snapshot-identifier mydbclustersnapshot
 ```

-## API<a name="USER_CreateSnapshotCluster.API"></a>
+## RDS API<a name="USER_CreateSnapshotCluster.API"></a>

 When you create a DB cluster snapshot using the Amazon RDS API, you need to identify which DB cluster you are going to back up, and then give your DB cluster snapshot a name so you can restore from it later\.
-You can do this by using the Amazon RDS API [ `CreateDBClusterSnapshot`](http://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBClusterSnapshot.html) command with the following parameters:
+You can do this by using the Amazon RDS API [ `CreateDBClusterSnapshot`](https://docs.aws.amazon.com/AmazonRDS/latest/APIReference/API_CreateDBClusterSnapshot.html) command with the following parameters:
 + DBClusterIdentifier
 + DBClusterSnapshotIdentifier